athul/waka-readme/README.md

 ## New to WakaTime?

-WakaTime gives you an idea of the time you really spent on coding.
+WakaTime gives you an idea of the time you spent on coding.
 This helps you boost your productivity and competitive edge.

 - Head over to <https://wakatime.com> and create an account.
 - Get your WakaTime API Key from your [Account Settings in WakaTime](https://wakatime.com/settings/account).